rbisewski/lclusterd/README.md

 # Installation

-Having prepared your system environment as per the above section, you can build both the server binary (lclusterd) and the client binary (lclusterc) as follows:
+Having prepared your system environment as per the above section, you can build both the server binary (lclusterd) and the client binary (lclient) as follows:

 ```bash